 1. Location, Location, Location

-If you have your heart set on the perfect barn that’s a three hour drive from where you live, you’ll have to budget in money for a hotel for you, your family and some guests.
-The farther away the location, the harder it will be for guests to be there for your wedding.
+If you have your heart set on the perfect barn that’s a three-hour drive from where you live, you’ll have to budget in money for a hotel for you, your family, and some guests.
+The farther away from the location, the harder it will be for guests to be there for your wedding.
 Look for closer barn venues if you are planning a large wedding and consider farther locations for smaller, more intimate weddings.

 2. Plan for the weather